Communities & Memberships

 • Accessibility.
 Accessible on web, iOS, and Android apps.
 People can’t always run to a PC to log on. (“Mobile friendly web apps” don’t cut it).

-• Course platforms.
+• Livestreaming and/or Courses.
 If you have something to teach, make sure your community platform can host a live and/or pre-recorded course.
+Or watch for live events tools if that’s a priority.

 • Monetization.
 Multiple ways to monetize through events, paid memberships, subscriptions, and online courses.